-- 1. attempt 95 or more credit hours for associate degrees requiring 64 hours3 - cannot mathematically complete the degree within the maximum time frame - 3. fail to declare a major after attempting more than 30 credit hours - 4. fail to successfully complete 67% of credit hours attempted or have a GPA of less than 2.0 for the semester, while on Financial Aid Probation may still receive federal (PELL, SEOG, ACG, student loans and work-study) and state (AWIG) funds.
-Your course completion rate, GPA and number of attempted hours will be monitored closely to ensure you are meeting the minimum standards each semester.
+- 1. attempt 95 or more credit hours for associate degrees requiring 64 hours3 - 2. cannot mathematically complete the degree within the maximum time frame - 3. fail to declare a major after attempting more than 30 credit hours - 4. fail to be in Good Standing at the end of the Financial Aid Warning semester - 5. receive all "FA" (failure to attend) grades for a semester

+How does Financial Aid Warning affect my financial aid?
+Students may still receive federal (PELL, SEOG, student loans and work-study) and state (AWIG) funds.
+Students are eligible under the Warning status for one semester.
+At the end of the semester, the student must be meeting the Good Standing standards.